Academic integrity is central to the work and function of the University.

-Academic misconduct may also affect your current or future Fitness to Practice dependent on what course you are completing.
+Academic misconduct may also affect your current or future Fitness to Practice or your ability to register with a Professional, Statutory and Regulating Body( PSRB) dependent on what course you are completing.
 For example, the Solicitors Regulating Authority refuses applications of students/graduates who have plagiarised or cheated.

-If you have followed every stage of the Academic Misconduct Procedure and you are not satisfied with the outcome, the Office of the Independent Adjudicator (OIA) which is the ombudsman for Higher Education may be able to undertake an independent review of your complaint.
+If you have followed every stage of the AMP and you are not satisfied with the outcome, the Office of the Independent Adjudicator (OIA) which is the ombudsman for Higher Education may be able to undertake an independent review of your complaint.
 You will need a letter from the University which states that you have completed the University’s internal procedure (a Completion of Procedures letter).

 Further information about the OIA’s scheme can be found at www.oiahe.org.uk.